-The Best feature is the Wifi operation for every robot vacuum.
-All you can control from the smartphone.
-It is so cool.
-Both 960 and 980 has wifi connectivity for smartphone control and supports voice commands via amazon Alexa and google assistant.
+The Best feature is the Wifi and App connectivity option for every robot vacuum.
+With the higher end models like Roomba 960 and 980, you get Wi-fi and app support, so that you can control everything from your smartphone.
+Scheduling, Remote Cleaning and changing any of the options all can be done with this app.
+Both 960 and 980 supports voice commands via amazon Alexa and google assistant.

-You can use the app to schedule cleanings, view logs,and change settings.
+The app functionality is so cool.
+You can use the app to schedule cleanings, view logs, and change settings.
 And voice commands are used to start or stop cleaning, return the robot to its dock, and determine its status or location.
 Using the app you can make the robot vacuum run twice (or) thrice (or) more than that to make your home extra clean.

 BottomLine: App functionality is same for both the Roomba 960 and the 980.

-Irobot is quite successful designing 960 and 980, keeping customers needs and convenience in mind.
-Speaking of the ease of maintenance, both these models came up with brushless rollers called aeroforce extractors allows cleaning the floor without those traditional brushes.
-To say, this is the major reason why we recommend 960 and 980 to the most compared to the lower end models.
+Keeping customers needs and convenience in mind, Irobot is quite successful in designing 960 and 980.
+The large cleaning buttons up top and target clean buttons make these models easier for OneTouch use than previous Roomba models.
+Speaking of the ease of maintenance, both these models came up with brushless rollers called aeroforce extractors allows cleaning the floor to the great extent without those traditional brushes.
+To say, this is the major reason why we recommend 960 and 980 to the most, compared to the lower end models.
 These brushless rollers require less maintenance.
-Like with the other lower end models you don’t have to pick the dust and pet hair matted with the brushes.
+Like with the other lower end models (i.e 600, 700 and 800 series) you don’t have to pick the dust and pet hair matted with the brushes.